 In addition to paying owners millions in settlements, Toyota has agreed to install a brake-override system in over 3 million of their vehicles.
 This system will cut the power to the engine when it detects that the brake and accelerator are being pressed simultaneously, stopping the vehicle and hopefully avoiding an impending crash.

 If a manufacturer’s defect caused a death in your family, we can help you get closure and justice for their unnecessary suffering.
-Call the Louisville car accident lawyers at Gray and White today at 800.634.8767 or click the contact link on this page to begin your FREE consultation.
+Call the experienced Louisville car wreck lawyers at Gray and White today at 800.634.8767 or click the contact link on this page to begin your FREE consultation.
 The call is FREE, and you owe us nothing unless we win your case.